esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     Extra info:
     	Dimensions: 3

-Well that was easy, but now have a :class:`~pygmo.core.problem` to solve ...
+Well that was easy, but now have a :class:`~pygmo.problem` to solve ...

     >>> algo = pg.algorithm(pg.bee_colony(gen = 20, limit = 20))
     >>> pop = pg.population(prob,10)